-Carrying the idea of relaxing constraints one step further, it has been suggested by Manavalan and Johnson (1985) not to constrain the coefficients at all during the spectrum approximation (as in method D3, Fig. 3c).
+Carrying the idea of relaxing constraints one step further, it has been suggested [9] not to constrain the coefficients at all during the spectrum approximation (method D3, Fig. 3C).
 The errors obtained for D3 are zero for S+ and S- subsets, but larger than 30% for all other synthetic spectra, leading to an average SS estimation error of 27.3%.
-These $\Delta$ SSk values indicate that D3 also eliminates the effect of scaling errors, but it is much more susceptible to over-fitting due to non-SS contributions.
-Based on these large SS estimation errors and the distribution of non-SS contributions reported in "Experimental error distribution", we expect method D3 to be rather inaccurate for about one third of the proteins of the SP175 set.
+These $\Delta SS_k$ values indicate that D3 also eliminates the effect of scaling errors, but it is much more susceptible to over-fitting due to non-SS contributions.
+Based on these large SS estimation errors and the distribution of non-SS contributions reported in Section 3.1; we expect method D3 to be rather inaccurate for about one third of the proteins of the SP175 set.
 Consequently, we decided not to analyse methods using unconstrained deconvolution further.

 The obtained results enable us to determine how much the estimated SS compositions, on average, differ from the true solution structure of the CD measurement as a function of CD deviations in the spectrum.
 The synthetic data set also allows us to assess how these differences affect model validation methods based on SS estimation.
 To this aim, we consider the combined effect of errors in the SS estimation and the error in the structural model(s) to be validated (e.g. reference structures from X-ray crystallography).
 To test the combined effect of these errors, in a second step, we use 20 synthetic SS compositions with different SS deviations from the correct structure (see Table 1).
-In Fig. 4, these synthetic models play the role of experimental 'known' structures that are compared to the estimated SS composition based on the CD spectrum.
+In Figure 4, these synthetic models play the role of experimental 'known' structures that are compared to the estimated SS composition based on the CD spectrum.

-Initially, we estimate the true SS composition from the correct synthetic CD spectrum (k = 0 in Table 2, no scaling errors or non-SS contributions) to determine $\Delta SS{ik}^{est}$ , the

-Fig. 4 Errors in the reference structure affect model validation.
-The estimated SS deviation ( $\Delta SS{jk}$ ) between the reference and correct structure is shown as function of the true SS deviation for deconvolution methods D2 (a) and D1 (b).
-The symbols depict the smallest (empty squares) and largest (full diamonds) estimated SS deviations for synthetic reference models of a given true SS deviation.
-Symbols in black denote SS estimates based on the correct CD spectrum of the set (no CD deviations), whereas red symbols were based on a spectrum with typical CD deviations (CS-1, see Table 2).
-The black solid lines show the expected SS deviation based on accurate SS estimates.
-Red solid lines indicate expected estimated SS deviations, if the errors caused by the CD and SS deviations were additive estimated SS deviation of each synthetic model j.
-In Fig. 4a, b, these estimated SS deviations (black symbols) are shown for methods D2 and D1, respectively, as function of the true SS deviation.
-Because D2 always estimates the true SS composition accurately from the correct synthetic spectrum, the estimated model errors are equal to the true SS deviation, and the black symbols in Fig. 4a fall on the black solid line that indicates an accurate model validation.
-The estimated SS deviations for D1 (Fig. 4b) differ slightly from the true SS deviations on several instances, most likely because the SS estimation does not always converge.
-Overall, for using an ideal CD spectrum, the correct SS compositions are exactly or almost exactly recovered by the two methods and, therefore, in this case, the observed SS deviations only-and trivially-reflect the difference between the reference and true SS compositions.
+Initially, we estimate the true SS composition from the correct synthetic CD spectrum (k=0 in Table 2, no scaling errors or non-SS contributions) to determine $\Delta SS{jk}^{\text{est}}$ , the estimated SS deviation of each synthetic model j.
+In Figure 4A and 4B, these estimated SS deviations (black symbols) are shown for methods D2 and D1, respectively, as function of the true SS deviation.
+Because D2 always estimates the true SS composition accurately from the correct synthetic spectrum, the estimated model errors are equal to the true SS deviation, and the black symbols in Fig. 4A fall on the black solid line that indicates an accurate model validation.
+The estimated SS deviations for D1 (Fig. 4B) differ slightly from the true SS deviations on several instances, most likely because the SS estimation does not always converge.
+Overall, for using an ideal CD spectrum, the correct SS compositions are exactly or almost exactly recovered by the two methods and, therefore, in this case, the observed SS deviations only - and trivially - reflect the difference between the reference and true SS compositions.